Wheelers Hill

 Wheelers Hill shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Wheelers Hill is high, with 41.6% of residents aged 15+ holding university qualifications compared to 29.8% in the SA4 region and 30.4% nationally.
-Bachelor degrees are most common at 26.5%, followed by postgraduate qualifications (11.9%) and graduate diplomas (3.2%).
-Vocational pathways account for 23.8% of qualifications, with advanced diplomas at 11.3% and certificates at 12.5%.
-Educational participation is notable, with 28.3% of residents currently enrolled in formal education.
+Educational attainment in Wheelers Hill is notably high, with 41.6% of residents aged 15+ holding university qualifications compared to the SA4 region's 29.8% and Australia's 30.4%.
+Bachelor degrees are most prevalent at 26.5%, followed by postgraduate qualifications (11.9%) and graduate diplomas (3.2%).
+Vocational pathways account for 23.8%, with advanced diplomas at 11.3% and certificates at 12.5%.
+Educational participation is high, with 28.3% of residents currently enrolled in formal education.

-This includes 8.7% in primary education, 8.2% in secondary education, and 6.7% pursuing tertiary education.
+This includes 8.7% in primary, 8.2% in secondary, and 6.7% pursuing tertiary education.
 There are nine schools operating within Wheelers Hill, educating approximately 3,650 students.
-The area demonstrates significant socio-educational advantages and academic achievement (ICSEA: 1103).
-The educational mix includes six primary schools, one secondary school, and two K-12 schools.
-Note: where schools show 'n/a' for enrolments, please refer to the parent campus.
+The area shows significant socio-educational advantages with an ICSEA score of 1103.
+The educational mix includes six primary, one secondary, and two K-12 schools.

 Frequently Asked Questions - Education